 There’s no reason why you should be uncomfortable when it comes to negotiating your salary, but I can completely sympathize, having gone through it myself.
 You’ve successfully managed to sell yourself, so there should be nothing wrong with negotiating yourself a better income.

-Sadly many people find it tormenting, especially if you’re shy.
-You don’t feel comfortable and you certainly do not want your employers to think you’re arrogant and all you care about are your wages.
+Sadly, many people find it tormenting, especially if you’re shy.
+You don’t feel comfortable and you certainly do not want your employer to think you’re arrogant and all you care about are your wages.

 Hopefully, after going through this article, you can learn the basics of how to get yourself a better income.